PryosCode/dotfiles/README.md

 # dotfiles

-**Many things will be changed in this repository, so please don't use it yet.**
+**Many things will be changed in this repository, so use it at your own risk.**

 ## Screenshots